resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 We need to introduce two new functions in this exercise: `text()` and the idea of `following-sibling::`.

-We can interrogate the content of an element inside an xpath selector by saying `[text()='foo']` which will return to us every element containing exactly the text "foo".
+We can interrogate the content of an element inside an XPath selector by saying `[text()='foo']` which will return to us every element containing exactly the text "foo".
 When webpage designers don't put their data in container-elements, searching by `text()` still allows us to automate searching through the data.

 We can test for "containing" with the `element[contains(haystack, needle)]` function.

-Therefore we need to explore some more [axes of Xpath](https://www.w3schools.com/xml/xpath_axes.asp).
+Therefore we need to explore some more [axes of XPath](https://www.w3schools.com/xml/XPath_axes.asp).
 Specifically, we need to explore the way of saying: "get me the tag after this tag."
 In this instance, this is the axis of `following-sibling::`.

-We now need to build the xpath cheatsheet out more by adding `contains()` and `following-sibling`.
+We now need to build the XPath cheatsheet out more by adding `contains()` and `following-sibling`.

 | Expression   | Description |
 |-----------------|:-------------|